microsoft/playwright-dotnet/CONTRIBUTING.md

 ./build.sh --roll <driver-version>
 ```

-This will re-generate the neccessary files for the new driver version.
+This will re-generate the necessary files for the new driver version.

 ### Collecting coverage when running tests